ALRAKIK/CI_pop/README.md

 # CI_pop
- Program to calculate the energy of a molecule and solid state (later)
+ Program to calculate the FCI energy for two electron on a square or cube